Construction Resources Archives | Page 2 of 3 | Campbell Associates

 BS 5228-1 code of practice is the guidance to which UK professional manage noise related to construction projects.

 Setting the noise limits and thresholds requires some judgement and these levels are primarily dependant on the location of the construction project and the existing noise conditions.
+You can monitor these levels with our advanced and certified noise monitoring solutions.
 Sites with low ambient noise are likely to be more adversely affected than sites with higher ambient noise.
 BS 5228-1 gives some guidance on this topic in Annex E and it states noise assessments and thresholds are needed for 3 main reasons:

 1. For EIA (Environmental Impact Assessments) – major schemes, possible compensation could be required for rehousing or noise insulation